The Power Trip

 Chapter 2

 I scroll through Chatter on my way to BART.
 A sink hole swallowed up half a strip mall in Shoreline.
-Residents are screaming for Tesla and Chevron to stop lithium fracking.
+Residents are screaming over the satellite network blackout, shutting down remote workflow to street lights to air traffic control at SFO.
 It won’t matter.
 Corps do whatever they wan—

 White light blinds me, then a piercing sting bores into the top of my head.
 I yank out my earbuds, swipe at my hair and the air.